alimac/err-factoid/README.md

 # Factoid plugin for Errbot

-[Errbot](http://errbot.net) is a Python-based bot.
-This is is a plugin for Errbot that allows chat users to create "factoids" which the bot can recall on demand.
+Factoid is a plugin for [Errbot](http://errbot.io), a Python-based chat bot.
+It allows chat users to create "factoids" which the bot can recall on demand.

 ## Installation